• Skip to primary navigation

 Ingredients

-• 1 pound small or medium-sized squid (cleaned) cut into ¾-inch thick rings
+• 1 pound small or medium-sized squid (bodies and tentacles) cleaned and cut into ¾-inch thick rings (see note)

 • ⅔ cup all-purpose flour

-• Neutral oil for frying (peanut, avocado, or other vegetable oils)
+• Neutral oil with a high smoke point (peanut, avocado, or other vegetable oils)

 • Sweet chili sauce for dipping (optional)